MasonJohnHawver42/Raytracer/README.md

  * ./include -> stores header files, the header files are commented so go there for additional documentation.
  * ./include/core -> headers for core data structures, io, and parsing
  * ./include/math -> headers for vectors, rays, spheres, perlin noise, and common math functions and structures
- * ./include/resources -> headers for image and scene loading
+ * ./include/resources -> headers for image and scene loading and saving
- * ./include/raytracer -> headers for ray casting and shading
+ * ./include/raytracer -> headers for ray casting, shading, and a bvh
  * ./src -> stores source files for each header file, it mirrors the structure of ./include
  * ./ -> stores main functions and Makefiles, README.md, and raytracer1b